8. Optimise Your Google Shopping Campaigns

 The goal is to apply the right bid to the right products at the right time.
 Segmentation of ad groups and product groups lets you apply the right bid to products.
 This is where you need to see what products get the impressions and clicks then appropriately segment your product groups so you can apply the right bids.
 Bid adjustments then let you apply the right bid for people at the right time.

 A bid adjustment, also known as a bid modifier, lets you decrease or increase a bid based on where, when, and how people search.
 For example, if someone has abandoned cart on your website in the past thirty days, then they see a shopping ad of yours, would you want to pay more to get in the absolute top position for this person compared to a person who has never heard of your store?
 Of course yes!
 People who abandoned cart are far more likely to buy from you so you can afford to pay more for a click.
 Another example is for mobile versus desktop.
-If mobile users are 30% less likely to convert, then you may want to pay 30% less for a click compared to desktop users.
+If mobile users are 30% less likely to convert—and they often do—you are likely to want to pay 30% less for a mobile click.

 The four major bid adjustments for shopping campaigns are devices, locations, ad schedule, and audience lists.
 We see beginners and “professional” ad agencies ignore bid adjustments all the time.
 I suspect most people get it wrong because they simply don’t know about these levers that can be pulled to optimise accounts.
 Later in this chapter you’ll learn how to make these work for you.